JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/wdl_development.rst

 .. code-block:: bash

   # run with your installed version
-  cromwell run align.wdl -i inputs.json
+  Cromwell run align.wdl -i inputs.json

-You should see a directory `cromwell-executions`.
+You should see a directory `Cromwell-executions`.
-The resulting bam file from the alignment is here `cromwell-executions/bbtools/<some-long-hash>/call-samtools/execution/test.sorted.bam`
+The resulting bam file from the alignment is here `Cromwell-executions/bbtools/<some-long-hash>/call-samtools/execution/test.sorted.bam`